How to Wear & Care for Cashmere Sweaters: 7 Worth the Splurge

 - Rinse suds thoroughly with fresh, cool water.

-- Gently squeeze, don’t twist out excess water, and lay your cashmere flat to dry.
+- Gently squeeze, avoiding twisting, to remove excess water, and lay your cashmere flat to dry.
 No wringing or stretching allowed!

 - Don’t put it in the dryer!
 (I’ve made that mistake, and you get a tiny, shrunken mess!)